The Spectrum Building

-The Renault Centre (or the Renault Distribution Centre) is a high tech building in Swindon commissioned by the French car company Renault for their UK operations.
-Designed by the British architect Norman Foster of Foster Associates, it opened in 1982 and Renault moved out in 2001.
+The Spectrum Building (formerly the Renault Distribution Centre) is a high tech building in Swindon, England, commissioned by the French car company Renault for their UK operations.
+Designed by the British architect Norman Foster of Foster Associates, it opened in 1982.

-Since 2001 the building has been known as The Spectrum Building.
+Renault moved out in 2001, and since then it has been known as The Spectrum Building.
 It was listed Grade II* by English Heritage in 2013.

+In 2025, the building was converted into an arsenal factory operated by the Portuguese military-industrial corporation Tekever for the production of unmanned aerial vehicles.